rsxdalv/tts-generation-webui/README.md

 ### Docker Setup

 tts-generation-webui can also be ran inside of a Docker container.
+Using CUDA inside of docker requires (NVIDIA Container Toolkit)[https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html].
 To get started, pull the image from GitHub Container Registry:

 ```
 docker pull ghcr.io/rsxdalv/tts-generation-webui:main
 ```

 Once the image has been pulled it can be started with Docker Compose:
+The ports are 7770 (env:TTS_PORT) for the Gradio backend and 3000 (env:UI_PORT) for the React front end.

 ```
 docker compose up -d